geekforbrains/agcod/README.md

 # Amazon Gift Code On-Demand (AGCOD)

-This is a tool for working with the AGCOD service and can be used for easily created, cancelling and checking the status of Amazon gift codes.
+This is a tool for working with the AGCOD service and can be used for easily creating, cancelling and checking the status of Amazon gift codes.